jinnatul/gitHelper/README.md

     - git reset HEAD~2 // Cancel last two commit
   - Commit is canceled and the files are unstagedand deleted from the working directory
     - git reset --hard HEAD^

+## Clearing the commit (Advanced)
+  - Return to commit in the working directory-Cancels the most recent commit and returns the working directory
+    - git reset HEAD^  //Cancel the most recent commit (default option: --mixed)-Check your commit history
+    - git reflog  //Reflog(the branch and commit that HEAD has pointed to in the last few months) or
+    - git log –g  //Return the working directory to the desired point in time
+    - git reset HEAD@numberor
+    - git reset commit_id
+  - Commit again with reverted
+    - git commit -m "Write commit messages"
+  - Force push to remote storage
+    - git push origin branch_name–f or
+    - git push origin + branch_name
+    - git push origin +master